← Back to All Vancouver Dogs

 Raising a puppy in a Metro Vancouver apartment

 Metro Vancouver winters are mild (rarely below 0°C) but wet.
 House-training in November through February means a lot of rainy potty trips, so a covered patio, a porch overhang, or a small fake-grass potty pad on a balcony genuinely helps.
 Towel-dry paws and belly after every outing to prevent skin irritation.
 Check your strata pet bylaws before applying: most Vancouver buildings allow one or two dogs but many cap weight (often 25 or 35 pounds) and some require strata board approval for any new pet.
 Have a written letter from your strata or landlord ready when you apply.
 Stairwell sprints and short leash walks around the block replace long park outings until your puppy is fully vaccinated.
-Once cleared by your vet, Pacific Spirit Park, Stanley Park trails, and the Vancouver seawall are excellent socialization spots; Spanish Banks and Sunset Beach have off-leash dog beaches once your puppy has solid recall.
+Once cleared by your vet, Stanley Park trails and the Vancouver seawall are excellent socialization spots; Spanish Banks Beach, Sunset Beach, and Trout Lake (John Hendry Park) have designated off-leash areas once your puppy has solid recall.
+Every dog over 3 months needs a City of Vancouver licence ($68/year).

 Vancouver Rescue Puppy Adoption FAQ